How to Get a Certified Copy of Your Divorce Decree in Nevada

 In person: Go to the clerk's office at 75 Court Street.
 Bring your case number.
 The clerk processes requests at the counter.

 By mail: Same approach as Clark County — written request with case details, check payable to Washoe County Second Judicial District Court for $6 per copy requested, and a self-addressed stamped envelope.
-The clerk's number for questions is 775-328-3110.
+Confirm the current clerk contact details and mailing instructions before sending.

 Online: Washoe County offers online records requests through their court website.
 Check current availability and turnaround times at the Washoe Courts website.